 Each year we have over 40 students apply to be a part of YWL and we can only accept 15.
 Beginning in the summer of 2013 we began offering a one week summer intensive for 15-20 young writers so we could serve more students.
 Students are selected through a formal interview process and commit to a five full days of creative writing and storytelling projects.
 Students work with writing coaches, go out into the community to find inspiration for their writing, and end the week with a public reading of their work.

-In November, 2015, the Young Writers & Leaders program was given a National Arts and Humanities Youth Program Award by the White House.
+In November, 2015, the Young Writers & Leaders program was presented a National Arts and Humanities Youth Program Award by the White House, the highest honor given to afterschool arts programs in the country.
 Iraqi student alum Ibrahim Shkara and his family traveled with us to the White House to accept the award from First Lady Michelle Obama.
-The award is the highest recognition for afterschool arts programs in the country.

 THE WHOLE WORLD WAITING

 THE WHOLE WORLD WAITING is our film that tackles the myths of America from the perspective of the immigrant and refugee youth in our Young Writers & Leaders program.
 Directed by David Meiklejohn and produced by Sonya Tomlinson.
 To purchase a copy of the film, please visit our store.